 Math Museum!
 The human tree.
 The branches are little extensions of themselves.
 The shapes changed as the kids moved their arms.

-The bikes gave smooth rides, despite the bumpy curves in floor and the square wheels.
+The bikes gave smooth rides, despite the bumpy curves in the floor and the square wheels.
 Why?
-Well, the square is 4 sides and the circles are 1/4 of a circle in the same lengths.
+Well, the square is four sides, and the circles are 1/4 of a circle in the same lengths.
 These two exhibits were our favorite.
 Not sure we would have gone to the museum for just these two highlights.
-I will have to give it a , as we wouldn’t have visited had we known what we know after our visit.
+I will have to give it a as we wouldn’t have visited had we known what we know after our visit.
 It is pricey at $15/adult and $9/child.

-The New York Public Library was very beautiful inside.
+The New York Public Library was magnificent inside.
 We did not stay to look at books.